 Liberty Mutual Foundation – Safeco Insurance Fund provides funding to select Clubs for Academic Success initiatives, focused on implementation of Project Learn activities.
-These programs are intended to support students experiencing significant barriers to equitable access to basic education, such low socio-economic family situation or racial disparity.
+These programs are intended to support students experiencing significant barriers to equitable access to basic education, such as low socio-economic family situation or racial disparity.
 The Foundation previously supported Clubs’ work focused on providing greater Club access and involvement for kids involved with the foster care system.

 The Rood Family Advised Fund and Rood Investments are focused on sustaining rural and military Boys & Girls Clubs via targeted investments in programmatic and infrastructure initiatives.
-Funding from the Rood Family has helped many resource-constrained Clubs to improve their facilities by enhancing kitchens, computer labs, inside and outside recreational spaces.
+Funding from the Rood Family has helped many resource-constrained Clubs to improve their facilities by enhancing kitchens, computer labs, and inside and outside recreational spaces.
 Funding also allowed many rural Clubs to make greater investments in their teen programs, thus attracting more youth to engage in positive social recreation and stay out of trouble.

 For 4 years between 2014-2019, our Clubs were one of the coveted Spirit of 12 Partners, distributing game-day programs for the Seahawks.
-Proceeds from this programs, which is matched by the Paul G. Allen Family Foundation, are in excess of $375,000.
+Proceeds from this program, which is matched by the Paul G. Allen Family Foundation, are in excess of $375,000.

-Washington Clubs work with the UnitedHealthcare to carry out the ambitious undertaking of helping our Clubs create a Culture of Wellness – not just in the gym, gamesroom or playing fields, but throughout the entire Club.
+Washington Clubs work with UnitedHealthcare to carry out the ambitious undertaking of helping our Clubs create a Culture of Wellness – not just in the gym, games room or playing fields, but throughout the entire Club.
 This collaboration will help us ensure our Clubs are environments in which it’s easy for members to make healthy choices about nutrition and physical activity.
 UnitedHealthcare Community Plan plan members may receive a free membership to participate in Boys & Girls Clubs programs.

 Boys & Girls Clubs across Washington State regularly partner with the Department of Behavioral Health Resources – WA Healthcare Authority to promote drug and substance abuse prevention.
 Positive Action, an evidence-based program, is implemented at dozens of Boys & Girls Clubs across the state.
-The program teaches Club kids positive self-image and self-regulation skills, that equip Club members with necessary resistance training to avoid use and abuse of drugs, alcohol and controlled substances.
+The program teaches Club kids positive self-image and self-regulation skills that equip Club members with necessary resistance training to avoid use and abuse of drugs, alcohol and controlled substances.

 Since 2015, Boys & Girls Clubs in WA have partnered with WA OSPI on Academic Innovation and Mentoring (AIM) grant, that provides funds to youth development entities to assist with tutoring and mentoring in high-need, low-income communities.
-Majority of WA Clubs have had an opportunity to implement Project Learn, our national approach to Academic Success, or utilize a local academic support program to positively impact academic outcomes of their members.
+The majority of WA Clubs have had an opportunity to implement Project Learn, our national approach to Academic Success, or utilize a local academic support program to positively impact academic outcomes of their members.
 Social and emotional learning is also an important component of AIM, and equips our members with important interpersonal skills that have an impact on higher academic achievement.